There is a lot I want to tell you about using money in Rome, and it's not about how to spend it (that part is easy! Food! Wine! Gelato! Shoes!)

 The biggest concentration of currency exchange offices is at or near Termini Train station.
 There is an office at the bottom of via Veneto, and one each at Piazza Mignanelli and Piazza di Spagna, the two plazas at the bottom of the Spanish Steps.
 There are two by the Trevi Fountain and about 3 by the Vatican.
 For a complete list, and to see them on a map, look in the Italian Yellow Pages.
 Expand the map and then zoom in on Rome.

-I've seen these questions asked over and over, by my hotel guests, and on several Italy expat online forums I follow, so here goes:
+I've seen these questions asked over and over, by our hotel guests, and on several Italy expat online forums I follow, so here goes:

 ATMs are everywhere, and you should be able to use your ATM card or credit card at most of them to get cash out.
 I get asked this a lot so I will answer here: There is not a Citibank ATM in Rome, but you can still use your card at ATMs on the same network to withdraw money.